Facts You Should Know About Calories in Dry Red Wines

-If you drink wine regularly, it could be linked to a higher risk of weight gain due to the extra calories.
-Moderate alcohol consumption is the key.
-Anyone who wants to lose weight and increasing energy is mostly aware that alcoholic beverages do not help their diet because they are high in calories and occasionally sugar.
-But it’s also obvious that drinking a glass of wine is one of the joyful things of life and not a pleasure to give up.
+Drinking wine regularly could raise your weight gain risk due to the extra calories.
+Moderate alcohol consumption is crucial.
+It’s generally evident that alcohol does not reduce weight and energy because it is high in calories and sugar.
+However, it is also obvious, on the other hand, that drinking a glass of wine is one of the joys of life, and you don’t want to give it up.

-The bad news is that almost everything you eat or drink contains calories, even dry red wines.
-Therefore, when you are watching your weight and overall health, the calories in wine need to be counted.
-And what is the good news?
-Well, you don’t have to give up drinking wine completely because of your diet.
+The bad news is that calories are found in almost all foods and drinks, even dry red wine.
+So when you’re watching your weight and overall health, you want to keep an eye on the amount of calories in wine.
+And here’s the good news: you don’t have to completely give up wine because you’re on a diet.
 Take it easy.
 Just keep reading.

 Alcohol + sugar = calories

 As everybody knows, the calories in wine come from its alcohol and its sugar.
 Alcohol actually contributes more calories: 7 calories per gram of alcohol as compared to 4 calories per gram of sugar.
 So you want to pay careful attention to alcohol content.
 And it’s independent of your drinking habits.
 So it is not the sugar but the alcohol content which you prefer to pay attention to.
 This is the main rule.

 You also need to think about how much you’re pouring.
 You may have read that a 13% alcohol, dry red wine is about 120 calories; that is if you are pouring a standard size.
 The standard size is about 5 ounces in North America, which is 147 milliliters.